Herpes: History

-Herpes has been known for at least 2,000 years.
+Descriptions of symptomatic herpetic lesions appeared in the writings of Hippocrates and Galen, the latter of whom observed that recurrent outbreaks typically recurred at the same areas of the body.
 Emperor Tiberius is said to have banned kissing in Rome for a time due to so many people having cold sores.
 In the 16th century Romeo and Juliet, blisters "o'er ladies' lips" are mentioned.
 In the 18th century, it was so common among prostitutes that it was called "a vocational disease of women".
 The term 'herpes simplex' appeared in Richard Boulton's A System of Rational and Practical Chirurgery in 1713, where the terms 'herpes miliaris' and 'herpes exedens' also appeared.
 Herpes was not found to be a virus until the 1940s.